-Explain to the students that some of the statements are "telling sentences" (giving information) and some are "exclamations" (statements that are delivered with force and emotion).
-Explain how the end punctuation is different, pointing to the periods and any exclamation marks).
+Explain to the students that some of these statements are "telling sentences" (giving information) and some are "questions" (sentences that express what the speaker wants to know).
+Explain how the end punctuation is different, pointing to the periods and the question marks).

 b.
-Have students work in pairs to look through the book and find examples of regular sentences and exclamations.
-They do not need to be able to read the sentences, only notice the differences because of the end punctuation.
+Have students work in pairs to look through the book and find examples of regular sentences and questions.
+They do not need to be able to read the sentences, only notice the differences because of the end punctuation. c.
+If you have done the activity with statements and exclamations (see the Teacher Guide for The Farmer's Wife), have students go through the book again and find examples of exclamations.